anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attribute Definitions

+Attributes are defined with an object housing all relevant metadata for the `key`.
+This is where attributes are given [Categories](/glossary/category) and [Regulations](/glossary/regulation), along with any schema to further break down the structure of the `value` of the Attribute.
+Display names and hints can also be added to the Attribute Definition for ease of use and readability.

 ### Storing an Attribute Definition in the Vault

-To store an Attribute Definition, create one and save it to the Vault.
+To store an Attribute Definition, create an AttributeDefinition object and save it to the Vault.
 The following code details the various properties of the AttributeDefinition object.

 === "Java"